dancor/melang/README.md

     * Some non-words (yi2tiao4 "a strip" is not one word).
     * Many parts-of-speech are quite wrong and need hand-correction.
     * Doesn't even match much-better Google Translate's individual-words-info.
+* LCMC (for Mandarin)
+  * Source of: Parts-of-speech, Sentences, Words
+  * Note:
+    * Pronunciations only have one for each word, possibly not even most common (e.g. they have only di4 for 地).
 * Wikipedia
   * Source of: Sentences
   * Note: